bitcoinwords/bitcoinwords.github.io/_posts/2020-04-23-take-action-bitcoin-is-a-vote.md

   - Change
   - Money

 excerpt: Marty pens a quick note on the importance of voting with your money.
-POsted April 23, 2020.
+Posted April 23, 2020.

 defaults:
   - scope: